arnog/mathlive/tutorials/CONFIG.md

 This can make it easier to enter equations that fit what's expected for the domain where the mathfield is used.

-To control the depth of superscript and subscript indepdently, provide an array: the first element indicate the maximum depth for subscript and the second element the depth of superscript.
-Thus, a value of `[0, 1]` would supress the entry of subscripts, and allow one level of superscripts.
+To control the depth of superscript and subscript independently, provide an array: the first element indicate the maximum depth for subscript and the second element the depth of superscript.
+Thus, a value of `[0, 1]` would suppress the entry of subscripts, and allow one level of superscripts.

 ---